iina/iina/CONTRIBUTING.md

 **Tips**

+- Please set target branch of your pull request to `develop`.
-- If you found master has been updated during your change, remember to do a rebase before opening pull request.
+- If you found `develop` has been updated during your change, remember to do a rebase before opening pull request.